 - Place a large pot of salted water on the stove and allow it to come to a rolling boil

-- While the water boils, whisk together your sauce ingredients: peanut butter, rice wine vinegar, maple syrup, fish sauce, and 4 tbsp of water.
+- While the water boils, whisk together your sauce ingredients: peanut butter, rice wine vinegar, maple syrup, fish sauce, and 4 tablespoon of water.
 Set aside.

 - Once the water is boiling, add the rice noodles.

 - While the chicken and noodles cook, slice your zucchini and scallions.
-In a small bowl, whisk your eggs with 1 tbsp water.
+In a small bowl, whisk your eggs with 1 tablespoon water.

 - When the chicken is cooked on both sides, remove from the pan and set aside.

 - Add zucchini and ¾ of the chopped scallion to the pan and cook on high heat for 2 minutes with a tiny pinch of salt.
 Save your remaining scallion for the topping.

 - Push zucchini to the sides of the pan, making a large space in the middle for the eggs.